Locate a grave MUSEUM OF THE FALLEN

 Vanished Worlds

-The last dynasty of the pharaohs, a Greek line that ended with Cleopatra's suicide and Egypt's fall to Rome.
+The last dynasty of the pharaohs, the Greek line of Ptolemy that ruled from Alexandria until defeat at Actium, Cleopatra's suicide, and Egypt's fall to Rome.

 305 BCE died 30 BCE · 275 years